sho7014/NetworkDynamics.jl/README.md

 - **`slide`** controls how the non-diagonal noise is injected. if it is set zero, the noise is vertex-independent (common noise), while if it is set equals to **`noise_dim`**, the noise can be vertex-dependent.
     **`noise_rate_prototype`** of a **`SDEProblem`** should also be appropriately adjusted in accordance with whether the noise is shared or not.
 Consider a system of SDEs with **`N`** vertices for an example.
 If the noise is shared among vertices, **`noise_rate_prototype`** should be an array of size **`(N*dim, noise_dim)`**, otherwise set it that of size **`(N*dim, N*noise_dim)`**.

 This is just a naive workaround, so its performance has not been examined and important features such as sparse arrays for **`noise_rate_prototype`** are not supported.
-The features which are not tested and hence might not be supported currently is as follows.
+The features which are not tested and hence might not be supported currently are as follows.

 - Non-identity mass matrix
 - **`ODEEdge`**